45 “No power or influence can or ought to be maintained by virtue of the priesthood…” (D&C 121:45).

 I love the LDS Church, but I believe that since the days of the earliest Saints there has often been fundamental misunderstandings and misapplications of priesthood in the church which lies at the root of the division this topic has caused—whether it be the use of priesthood authority to to support our exclusive truth claims, or using arguments of priesthood to pressure people into doing things they don’t really feel good about… or even instances of using priesthood arguments to marginalize blacks, women or other groups.

 On one hand, misunderstanding and misapplication seems to have has caused people to want a burden and obligation which no person should really desire.
 On the other hand, privilege and abuse have sometimes caused a thing designed to maintain equality — to promote exclusivity, elitism, inequality and division.
 Misunderstood principles like “the one true church” and “only true priesthood” doctrines have often turned an equality promoting symbolic responsibility into an inequality promoting honor & privilege.
-But assuming priesthood really has been given to man by higher beings, I believe all of this must be part of the test given to religious leaders to find out who might be worthy of true authority in our next rounds of progression.
+But assuming there is legitimacy in Christian or LDS priesthood, I believe scripture suggests it is part of a test given to religious leaders to find out who might be worthy of true authority in our next rounds of progression.

 Sauron, Satan, and the Corrupting Influence of Power